-Microblading is a technique similar to tattooing used to reconstruct, define, cover gaps, or fill-in over plucked brows.
+Microblading is a technique similar to tattooing used to reconstruct, define, cover gaps or fill-in over-plucked brows.
 This semi-permanent technique creates subtle, natural-looking brows with delicate strokes that mimics eyebrow hairs.

 What to Expect

 The microblading process is extremely meticulous and takes around two hours to complete.
 Our microblading expert will use a special microblading pen to draw on individual strokes one by one.
 Since the results will last for up to three years before beginning to fade, much attention is paid to detail.
-During the first hour, our expert will draw the shape of the brow with removable pencil.
+During the first hour, our expert will draw the shape of the brow with a removable pencil.
 That’s the longest part and the most important step in which the shape is customized specifically for each client.

 Before the microblading begins, a topical numbing cream is applied to the area to minimize discomfort, followed by a liquid anesthetic.
-Some clients may feel a slight discomfort, but it’s relatively painless.
+Some clients may feel slight discomfort, but it’s relatively painless.

-The best part about the technique is that there is no down time.
+The best part about the technique is that there is no downtime.
 Your new set of brows will be ready for a selfie immediately after the process.
 We do, however, recommend a follow-up one month after your appointment.
 The healing process is different for everyone, and it takes between 25 and 30 days.
 After 6-8 weeks we recommend a follow-up for most customers.